couchbase/go-slab/README.md

 slab tracked by a slabClass will all have the same chunk size.
-A slab manages a (usually large) continguous array of memory bytes (1MB from the above example), and the slab's memory is subdivided into many fixed-sized chunks of the same chunk size.
+A slab manages a (usually large) continguous array of memory bytes (1MB from the above example), and the slab's memory is subdivided into many chunks of the same chunk size.
 All the chunks in a new slab are placed on a free-list that's part of the slabClass.

 When Alloc() is invoked, the first "large enough" slabClass is found, and a chunk from the free-list is taken to service the allocation.
 If